 So the tools were there for a reliable and stable connection.
 It was then a question of selecting the aspects of FLOW that editors would need to have the most direct connection with.

 The panel will continue to evolve, but it already has some remarkable time saving features.
-It gives Premiere Pro editors the ability to search for content and get direct and instant access to all their media spaces on the EditShare system, to see content that may have been archived long ago on LTO tapes or cloud storage, see all metadata associated with each clip – user markers, automated audio transcripts, AI-assisted object recognition information, and more.
+It gives Premiere Pro editors the ability to search for content and get direct and instant access to all their media spaces on the EditShare video content management system, to see content that may have been archived long ago on LTO tapes or cloud video storage, see all metadata associated with each clip – user markers, automated audio transcripts, AI-assisted object recognition information, and more.
 Simply select and import media directly from the FLOW panel into a Premiere Pro project.
 Instantly switch between proxy and full resolution.
 Never leave the Adobe UI to find the clips you want.

 The FLOW panel was designed by editors, for editors.
 Editors save time by not having to switch working environments.
 No duplication of effort.
 Most of all, there is a true and friction free round trip from Premiere Pro to FLOW and back again.
 The FLOW panel has a powerful core functionality, but it is full of thoughtful touches.
 For example, if you’re searching for some media in a tree of folders, the panel will remember where you were the next time you have to go back there.
 You don’t have to start again from scratch.
 There’s also the flexibility to switch between high resolution files and proxies.
 If you’re in the field and you find you don’t have the high resolution material to hand: the system can automatically download the fully editable proxy version to a local drive of their choice.